Extra pearls in graph theory: Remarks

 Corollaries \ref{cor:4^n} and \ref{cor:2^n/2} imply that

-It is unknown if these inequalities can be essentially improved.\footnote{This question might look insignificant from the first sight, but it is considered as one of the major problems in combinatorics \cite{gowers}.} More precisely, it is unknown whether there are constants $c>0$ and $\alpha>\tfrac12$ such that the inequality
+It is unknown if these inequalities can be essentially improved. \footnote{This question might look insignificant at first glance, but it is considered one of the major problems in combinatorics \cite{gowers}.} More precisely, it is unknown whether there are constants $c>0$ and $\alpha>\tfrac12$ such that the inequality

 holds for any $n$.
 Similarly, it is unknown whether there are constants $c$ and $\alpha<2$ such that the inequality

 holds for any $n$.